Frequently Asked Questions

 Who is eligible to attend Air Cadet Summer training?

-Unfortunately, cadets joining after 31 December 2011 are NOT eligible for summer training in 2012.
-They may apply for courses in 2013 though.
+Unfortunately, cadets who have less than 93 days on strength are NOT eligible for summer training in 2022.
+They may apply for courses in 2023 though.

 Are there any costs?

-Summer courses are fully funded by the Air Cadet League and the Canadian Forces, so all training, accommodation, food, etc is covered.
-The only costs may be certain items cadets need to bring (toiletries, shoe polish, certain clothing such as bathing suits, pens/pencil, stationary etc), Cadets taking Glider and Power will incur costs related to medicals and their pilot licences.
+Summer courses are fully funded by the Air Cadet League and the Canadian Forces, so all training, accommodation, food, etc are covered.
+The only costs may be certain items cadets need to bring (some clothing, toiletries, shoe polish, pens/pencil, stationery, etc), Cadets taking Glider and Power will incur costs related to medicals and their pilot licenses.

 What about transportation to and from the training centre?